-1. What are telecommuting (remote work) agreements and why are they important?
+1. What are telecommuting agreements and why are they important?

-Answer: Telecommuting (remote work) agreements are written agreements used when an employee routinely spends part of their work week at a location other than the official location where the employee's work is performed on a permanent basis, this is typically the campus or university office.
-The agreements promote employee health and safety, provide for information technology and data system security, and serve as a tool for effective management of remote work.
+Answer: Telecommuting agreements are written agreements used when an employee spends a meaningful part of their work month at a location other than their normal UW System headquarters.
+The agreements promote employee health and safety, provide for information technology and data system security, and serve as a tool for effective management of the remote work.